ndsev/zserio-cpp17/doc/Cpp17Design.md

 Implicit constructors from the C++ native types and implicit conversion to the C++ native type is convenient to keep integral expressions as simple as possible.

+C++ Zserio type classes will support `zserio::NumericLimits<>` template to get minimum and maximum values.

+The `zserio::toCheckedValue` function will allow to obtain C++ native type value, automatically performing range checks to ensure the value falls within the expected range.

-Beside of that, dedicated C++ Zserio type classes will implement explicit conversion to the C++ native type which automatically checks a range check of the value.
+Beside that, C++ Zserio type classes will be possible to create from C++ native type value by `zserio::fromCheckedValue` function which automatically checks range check of the value.

+Explicit conversions between C++ Zserio types will be possible by `zserio::typeCast` function.

 The following table shows the mapping of all Zserio built-in types into the C++ Zserio type together with the C++ native type: